marc-caramello/Itron/Project1_OEE.md

 # OEE

 ### The problem that needed to be solved
-The assembly line would often go down for a variety of different reasons.
+The assembly line would often go down.
 The previous method to keep track of these downtimes was a clipboard & a piece of paper.
-This was ineffective for a variety of different reasons\
+This was ineffective for a variety of different reasons:\
 •They kept losing the physical pieces of paper\
 •It was impossible to do any data analysis with it
 __________________________________________________